bsubotic/TPD/README.md

 ## Starting the app

-App can be start by first running `yarn` and then afterwards `yarn start` while located in /frontend folder
+App can be start by first running `yarn` and then afterwards `yarn start` while located in root folder.
+Expect app to be running on `http://localhost:3000`

 ## Running tests